MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/revoke-access-user.md

 ### Don't see the Revoke Access option?

-If you do not see the **Sensitivity** button or the option to **Revoke Access,** you may have one of the following scenarios:
+If you do not see the option to **Revoke Access** in the **Sensitivity** menu, you may have one of the following scenarios:

 - You might have just applied the protection in this session.
 If this is the case, close and re-open the document to try again.
 - You might be viewing an unprotected document.
 Revoking access is relevant only for protected documents.
 - You may not have the latest AIP unified labeling client version installed, or you may need to restart your Office apps or machine after installation.
-For more information, se [User Guide: Download and install the Azure Information Protection client](install-client-app.md).
+For more information, see [User Guide: Download and install the Azure Information Protection client](install-client-app.md).

 ## Revoking access where the document protection has been changed on a copy